emesare/setup-binary-ninja/README.md

 # Setup Binary Ninja action

 This action installs [Binary Ninja] for testing and building both native and python plugins within Github CI.
+NOTE: This only supports Linux, if you want to run on windows or mac runners you will need to manually create a headless version of [Binary NInja] and pass in the `download-url`.

 ## Example usage